timyiu478/Safety-in-Systems-Programming/proj-1/deet/README.md

 1. `q/quit`: exit the debugger, killing any traced program first
 1. `Ctrl-C`: stop the traced program
 1. `bt/back/backtrace`: print a stack trace for the traced program if it is stopped
+1. `b/break`: set a breakpoint on the address or symbol